Category Archives: Antibiotics, hormones, and other growth promotants…

 Dr. Griffin took his wife’s message to heart and has dedicated his life to educating cattlemen and achieving the necessary “zero”…

-For more information on the topic of antibiotics, take a minute to read this post from December of last year regarding antibiotic use at the feed yard. http://feedyardfoodie.wordpress.com/2011/12/13/the-misunderstood/.
+For more information on the topic of antibiotics, take a minute to read this post from December of last year regarding antibiotic use at the feed yard. https://feedyardfoodie.wordpress.com/2011/12/13/the-misunderstood/.

 Or, the USFRA just did a dialog on the use of antibiotics in food animals recently in New York City.
 You can view the hour and a half long conversation at http://www.fooddialogues.com/ny-food-dialogues/antibiotics-and-your-food.